SilkRose/Pony/src/stories/love-licks/love-licks.md

 I go to Pinkie and point to her twice, trying to emphasize that it's her.
 I lick on her left cheek a 'P', for Pinkie and on her right cheek a 'P', for Pie.

-She licks upward on my chin before licking my initial onto my cheeks.
+She licks upward on my chin before licking my initials onto my cheeks.

 *We make a great team!*